sve04/docker-graphite-statsd/README.md

 retentions = 5m:1d,15m:30d
 ```

 It will store data for 30 days, change that if you need to store data longer.
+Etsy has good [documentation](https://github.com/etsy/statsd/blob/master/docs/graphite.md) on how to setup your Graphite metrics.

 ### Base Image